thomas-melville/myNotes/General/Career_Development/VI.md

 normal mode is for navigation and text manipulation, I used to call it command mode ESC	go from insert to normal mode
 I've changed mine to "qqq"

+Think about what operation you want to do on what object and take the first letter of each word, that will probably be the command
+ex: delete a word: daw

+operation:

+* delete
+* find
+* change
+* back
+* insert
+* append

+objects:

+* word
+* sentence
+* parentheses
+* tag

 . repeat last command